maxwellndeti/maxwellndeti/README.md

-- 👋 Hi, I’m @maxwellndeti
+-  I’m @maxwellndeti
-- 👀 I’m interested in coding
+- 👀 I'm focused on bieng able to write codes which are useful to the society
-- 🌱 I’m currently learning ify
+- i want to fully understand JavaScript
-- 💞️ I’m looking to collaborate on programming
+- i want to be able to create websites which enhance marketing
-- 📫 How to reach me 0798557113
+- 📫 How to reach me 0798557113 or maxwellndeti65@gmail.com

 <!---